 If you haven’t read the week 6 pregnancy post, you may want to go back and read about morning sickness and constipation.
 In addition to those things, you may be feeling:

 It may not be visible yet, but your body is working hard!
 Your metabolism changes during pregnancy and your body needs more energy while growing a baby.
 (And once again, there are those pesky hormones!
 Rapidly increasing levels of progesterone are thought to contribute to fatigue.)
+You may be feeling fatigued or even completely exhausted.
 Listen to your body, slow down, and rest when you need to.
 (2,3)

 You may feel like your emotions are all over the place right now, and that’s completely normal.
 A huge life change like pregnancy can bring a wide range of emotions in both you and your partner, and you have the added hormonal changes piled on top of it.
 It may help to practice good self-care and open communication… and sometimes you just have to hang on and get through the wild ride!